IBM/telco-network-cloud-drivers/content/reference/glossary.md

 Assembly descriptor is a computer readable definition of an Assembly implemented as a Yaml-file, see Descriptor for further details.

 # Assembly Designer, Service Designer
-An Actor or end user role designing services using TNCO.
-Assembly designer takes informal service design artifacts defined by service designers and translates them to a set of formal computer readable descriptors that model the target service
+An Actor or end user role designing services using TNC-O. Assembly designer takes informal service design artifacts defined by service designers and translates them to a set of formal computer readable descriptors that model the target service

 # Assembly Instance
 Instantiation of an Assembly Descriptor which is comprised of resource instances or assembly instances